robfatland/docker-workshop/WORKSHOP_INSTRUCTIONS.md

 If the web app fails the problem might be that your host computer is using port 8080 for some other purpose.
 To confirm this: On a Mac/Linux/WSL instance you can try `lsof -i :8080`.
 On Windows (not in WSL) you can try `netstat -ano | findstr :8080`.
-In any case you can replace the first `8080` (but not the second) in the `docker ... prime-frontend` command to 9090 and try again as follows:
+In any case you can try again as follows:

 ```bash